-Fetch by The Dodo presents our shelter partner, Brandywine Valley SPCA.
+Fetch presents our shelter partner, Brandywine Valley SPCA.
 As the pet insurance brand that shelters trust, we’re proud to highlight the important work they do for animals.

 Animal shelter Brandywine Valley SPCA (BVSPCA) was established in 1929 with the mission to end animal suffering and involve the community in all aspects of animal welfare.
 Currently, there are five campuses located throughout Delaware and Pennsylvania.
 On average, 80 dogs and 60 cats are ready to be adopted from each shelter at one time.

 Saving pets from shelters in other states is also a huge priority for this no-kill organization — they rescue and place over 16,000 animals each year, and that’s just one of the many ways they save animals.

 In partnership with the Best Friends Animal Society program, the BVSPCA is helping a Louisiana shelter save 70% more animals this year alone.
 The initiative lowers the homeless pet population by flying around 110 cats and dogs from Louisiana to their centers up north every other week (which saves them from being euthanized).
 They’re also mentoring rural shelters that have less support to reduce the need for animal relocation from the beginning.
 “We just ended March with an 80% live release rate,” Walter Fenstermacher, director of operations at BVSPCA, said.
 “We've been able to make pretty dramatic impacts pretty quickly.”